 Computer Equipment needed

-- Laptop (or desktop) capable of running Adobe software. iPads can work though the Adobe versions are limited.
+- Laptop (or desktop) capable of running Adobe software. iPads can work though the Adobe versions are limited in scope.
 Not sure about your computer?
 Please ask for help!

 - External Hard Drives (recommended: (2) drives).